Updated December 2018

-There are all sorts of little problems in the body work.
+There were all sorts of little problems in the body work.
 Hand-fretting the running plate valence, and then bending the running plate to match was interesting, but making and fitting the splashers over the trailing driving wheels was more difficult.
 I had three or four goes at that before I finally achieved a result I as happy with.

-The boiler fittings are all hand turned to a basic shape, and then finished off with a burr to match the shoulders to the boiler.
+The boiler fittings were all hand turned to a basic shape, and then finished off with a burr to match the shoulders to the boiler.
 The safety valves are an assembly of several separate parts, soldered together with lots of low-melt to fill the gaps, before hand finishing to shape.

 There is side play on the leading driving axle, but none elsewhere.